Cary Joji Fukunaga

 Cary Joji Fukunaga (born July 10, 1977) is an American filmmaker.
-He is known for directing critically acclaimed films such as the thriller Sin nombre, the period drama Jane Eyre (2011), the war drama Beasts of No Nation and the 25th James Bond film, No Time to Die (2021).
+A director of TV and film, he first came to wide prominence by directing the first season of the HBO series True Detective (2014).
+He is known for directing critically acclaimed films such as the thriller Sin nombre (2009), the period drama Jane Eyre (2011), the war drama Beasts of No Nation (2015) and the 25th James Bond film, No Time to Die (2021).
 He also co-wrote the Stephen King adaptation It (2017).

-He was the first director of partial East Asian descent to win the Primetime Emmy Award for Outstanding Directing for a Drama Series, as the director and executive producer of the first season of the HBO series True Detective (2014).
-He also directed and executive produced the Netflix limited series Maniac (2018).
+He won the Primetime Emmy Award for Outstanding Directing for a Drama Series, as the director and executive producer of True Detective.
+He also directed and executive produced the Netflix limited series Maniac (2018), and executive produced and directed several episodes of the Apple TV+ miniseries Masters of the Air (2024).

 Early life

 Fukunaga was born on July 10, 1977 in Oakland, California.
 His father, Anthony Shuzo Fukunaga, was a third-generation Japanese American, born in an internment camp during World War II.
 His mother, Gretchen May Grufman, is Swedish-American and worked as a dental hygienist, and later as a college history instructor and university assistant professor of history.
 Fukunaga inherited his interest in history from her.
 His parents eventually divorced.
 His family often relocated within the San Francisco Bay Area, moving to Berkeley, Albany, Vallejo, Benicia, Sebastopol and back to Oakland.

 Fukunaga attended Analy High School.
 He graduated from the University of California, Santa Cruz with a Bachelor of Arts in history in 1999 and attended the Grenoble Institute of Political Studies, where he studied geopolitics and international law.

-Fukunaga had originally wanted to be a pro snowboarder, but switched to filmmaking in his mid-twenties.
+Fukunaga had originally wanted to be a professional snowboarder, but switched to filmmaking in his mid-twenties.
 He got his start as a camera intern and later applied to film school.
-He enrolled in New York University Tisch School of the Arts Graduate Film Program.
+He enrolled in the New York University Tisch School of the Arts Graduate Film Program.

 Career

 Short films

 Fukunaga wrote and directed the short film Victoria para Chino (2004) while at NYU, which screened at the Sundance Film Festival and received a Student Academy Award in 2005.
-It won an Audience Award for Best Narrative Student Short film at the 2004 Austin Film Festival, a Best Student Film award at the 2006 Ashland Independent Film Festival, a BAFTA/LA Award for Excellence – Honorable Mention award at the 2005 Aspen Shortsfest, Best Student Film at the 2005 BendFilm Festival, Best Short Film and an Audience Award for Best Short Film at the 2005 Gen Art Film Festival, Best Short film at the 2005 Milan International Film Festival, and the Jury Prize for Best Student Short at the 2004 Woodstock Film Festival.
+It won an Audience Award for Best Narrative Student Short Film at the 2004 Austin Film Festival, a Best Student Film award at the 2006 Ashland Independent Film Festival, a BAFTA/LA Award for Excellence – Honorable Mention award at the 2005 Aspen Shortsfest, Best Student Film at the 2005 BendFilm Festival, Best Short Film and an Audience Award for Best Short Film at the 2005 Gen Art Film Festival, Best Short Film at the 2005 Milan International Film Festival, and the Jury Prize for Best Student Short at the 2004 Woodstock Film Festival.

 Fukunaga wrote and directed the short films Kofi (2003) and Sleepwalking in the Rift (2012).
 He wrote and directed a segment in the omnibus film Chinatown Film Project (2009).